ArmstrongPhysics/generative-uap/README.md

 1) Deep neural networks are able to acheive very complex and organic functions by composing very simple functions (e.g. ReLU)
 2) Convolution is a central concept for image classification models

-The algorithm is very simple: we iteratively apply a random convolution to a random (padded) seed UAP and saturate the output.
+The algorithm is very simple: we iteratively apply a random convolution to a random (padded) seed UAP and saturate the output (negative numbers -> -10 and positive numbers -> 10).

+Using the inceptionh5 model and the ILSVRC2012 validation dataset, 50 UAPs generated with this algorithm acheived an average fooling rate of 44.75%.
+Contrast this with an average fooling rate of 52.33% for the approach used in the original UAP paper (averaging results over UAPS tested against datasets they were not trained on).

 Below is a GIF that shows the evolution of the UAP over convolution iterations